illidanlab/iMTL/README.md

 # iMTL

-The ever increasing availability of data has attracted a huge amount of machine learning models being built from the data to unleash its hidden power.
-One ubiquitous finding about these machine learning tasks is that: in most real-world applications the learning tasks are closely related to each other.
-Moreover, human experts in many domains can usually provide indispensable domain knowledge describing how these models are related.
-Maximally exploiting such knowledge is critical in building high quality machine learning models.
-This project is developing effective and efficient interactive algorithms and tools (including open source software) to enable knowledge discovery by integrating domain knowledge of task relatedness from human experts.
+Interactive Multi-Task Learning is an effective and efficient interactive framework to enable knowledge discovery by integrating domain knowledge of task relatedness from human experts.

 ## Publications: